Chart Color Schemes

 Wonthella faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is substantially lower than the Australian average, at 10.2% compared to 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common among those with university qualifications, at 8.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.6%).
-Trade and technical skills are prominent in the area, with 42.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (34.7%).
+The area's university qualification rate is 10.2%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.6%).
+Trade and technical skills are prominent, with 42.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (34.7%).

 Frequently Asked Questions - Education